AxaFrance/oidc-client/packages/context/README.md

   callbackSuccessComponent: PropTypes.elementType, // you can inject your own call back success component
   callbackErrorComponent: PropTypes.elementType, // you can inject your own call back error component
   serviceWorkerNotSupportedComponent: PropTypes.elementType, // you can inject your page that explain your require a more modern browser
+  onSessionLost: PropTypes.function, // If set "sessionLostComponent" is not displayed and onSessionLost callback is called instead
   configuration: PropTypes.shape({
     client_id: PropTypes.string.isRequired, // oidc client id
     redirect_uri: PropTypes.string.isRequired, // oidc redirect url